 Mask attention: decoder of the hidden state willnot have any information of future hidden state, Encoder is given so each word is having access to every other word

 In traing time future decoder states are known but in test time don’t know.
+How to make masking of future states in this in traing time also.

 Practically will be having q matrix containg all queries and k matrix containg all key.